Vojavy/BSQBD-docker-mongo-db-cluster/README.md

-# NoSQL Cluster Project
+# 📚 MongoDB Sharded Cluster Project

-This project demonstrates a fully sharded MongoDB cluster setup with secure internal authentication, routing through `mongos`, and load balancing via NGINX.
-It also includes Python scripts for managing PDF files in MongoDB (via base64 documents or GridFS).
+This project demonstrates a comprehensive sharded MongoDB cluster setup, including secured internal authentication, dynamic routing through multiple `mongos` routers, and load balancing with NGINX.
+It includes automated data initialization with validation schemas, multiple sample datasets, Python scripts for dataset management, and a JupyterLab notebook for data analysis and visualization.

 ---